 B vitamins provide essential nutrients for the cardiovascular system.
 They include vitamins B-1 (thiamin), B-2 (riboflavin), B-3 (niacin), B-5 (pantothenic acid), B-6 (pyridoxine), B-7 (biotin), B-9 (folic acid) and B-12 (cyanocobalamin).

 Nature’s Bounty Super B-Complex Vitamins with Folic Acid Plus (multi-mg, 150-count)

 A note to Bruce Lee supplements readers:

-The Bruce Lee supplements that Bruce used were popular among bodybuilders during the 1960s and early 1970s.
+The supplements that Bruce used were popular among bodybuilders during the 1960s and early 1970s.
 Some of the health supplements in an original Bruce Lee diet may now be usurped by new ones which produce better results.
 Any supplement can have side effects if taken to excess.
-Please do your own research before making any dietary changes and consult a doctor or licensed physician before starting a weight training or weight loss Bruce Lee diet.
+Please do your own research before making any dietary changes and consult a doctor or licensed physician before starting a weight training or weight loss diet.

 For our Bruce Lee diet readers who want more modern nutrition, here are three (3) additional supplements commonly used by the today’s best athletes in their workout routines:

 Please note that Bruce Lee did not use the 3 supplements listed below because they either didn’t exist when he was alive or there was no evidence that he used it.
 The three items below are simply presented here as modern supplements that are very popular among gym rats like Bruce Lee.

 Clinically-proven, creatine aka creatine monhydrate helps gain size and strength as well as cut recovery time.
 Bruce Lee did not have creatine around when he was alive, but most believe he would have used it in his diet.

 Optimum Nutrition Unflavored Creatine Powder (600g, 114 servings)